 Early diagnosis and treatment of eye conditions is essential to ensuring long-term eye and eye health.
 For younger children who may not have learned to read or identify letters and numbers yet, ophthalmologists will use graphics with drawings or patterns instead of the Snellen chart.
 Safe Eyes America is a nonprofit organization dedicated to promoting the delivery of the highest quality medical and surgical eye care to the American public.
 During an eye exam, your Fishers ophthalmologist will ask you to look through a phoropter and at the Snellen chart placed 20 feet away.

-For the first time, the Snellen eye chart allowed a person to provide a standardized prescription from any eye care provider who chose any eyeglass manufacturer, and obtain the same optical lenses to accurately correct their vision.
-Some clinics do not have 6-meter eye lanes available, and a medium-sized board that subtends the same angles at 3 meters (9.8 feet), or an inverted table projected and viewed by a mirror is used to achieve the correct size letters.
-Your ophthalmologist will prescribe lenses that give you clearer and more comfortable vision.
-A person taking the test covers one eye at a distance of 6 meters or 20 feet and reads aloud the letters in each row, starting at the top.
+The traditional eye chart features rows of large letters at the top that gradually get smaller as you go down.
+Acuity charts are used during many types of eye exams, such as eye refraction to determine the best prescription for glasses.
+The Snellen chart was revolutionary because it allowed a person to provide a standardized prescription from any eye care provider who chose any eyeglass manufacturer, and obtain the same optical lenses to accurately correct their vision.
+Some clinics do not have 6-meter eye lanes available, so a medium-sized board that subtends the same angles at 3 meters (9.8 feet) or an inverted table projected and viewed by a mirror is used instead.